 Creative Commons (CC) is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.

-We use CC BY licensing on all PeerJ articles (see each article for the exact CC-BY version used).
+We use CC BY, CC BY-NC, CC0 licensing on all PeerJ articles (see each article for the exact license version used).
 This means authors retain their copyright, while at the same time others can freely copy & reuse the articles without needing to ask further permission.
 If a publisher asks you to sign over your copyright then it becomes difficult, expensive, or impossible for others to access your research.

 Crossref is the official DOI® link registration agency for scholarly and professional publications.